franlol/test-game/README.md

 Space ships battle game developed in pure Html5 and JS.

-Arrows to move.
+A & D kyes to move.
 Spacebar to shoot.
 Ez.

 ## MVP